1jkunz1/Dash-Analysis/Overall_Scores.md

 <b> This is not Investment Advice, it should not be taken as such.
 Ratings are subject to change. </b>

-<b> $DASH - Digital Cash.
-"Use Dash to make instant, private payments online or in-store using our secure open-source platform hosted by thousands of users around the world." </b>
+$DASH - Digital Cash.
+"Use Dash to make instant, private payments online or in-store using our secure open-source platform hosted by thousands of users around the world."

 https://www.dash.org/